 Key Lessons From The Rich

-First Key Lesson: If the money is legally available, take it.
-Think about the negative optics later.
+If the money is legally available, take it.
+The rich think about the negative optics later.

 During difficult times, access to capital and free money is highly limited.
 You must rush to get in line first and get yours before the money runs out.
 If you don’t take the money, chances increase that you will end up losing your business and a lot of your wealth.